Copyright Protection for Godzilla, King of the Monsters!

 The Restored Copyright

-The third film in the Godzilla series, King Kong vs. Godzilla, was released on August 11, 1962 in Japan and in a re-edited form, with Western actors and Western music, on June 26, 1963.
-This film is unique in the Godzilla series because the rights to the film never reverted back to Toho.
+The third film in the Godzilla series, King Kong vs. Godzilla, was released on August 11, 1962 in Japan and in a re-edited form, with Western actors and Western music, on June 26, 1963 in the United States.
+This film is unique in the Godzilla series because the U.S. rights to the film never reverted back to Toho.
 RKO held the rights to the King Kong character at the time and Universal released the film to theaters and later to DVD and Blu-ray.
-Toho continued to release the Japanese language film in Japan and other Asian markets in theatrical re-releases and on Home Video.
+Toho continued to release the Japanese language film in Japan and other Asian markets in theatrical re-releases and on home video.

 Universal registered its copyright in King Kong vs. Godzilla in 1963 and renewed it in 1991, so its version is fully protected.
-Unlike Godzilla and its sequel and other films like Seven Samurai, Toho was not able to market its version in the U.S. Although the Japanese version did have a proper copyright notice, Toho let 1990 go by without renewing the copyright to its King Kong vs. Godzilla.
+Unlike Godzilla and its sequel and other films like Seven Samurai, Toho was not able to distribute its original Japanese-language version in the U.S. Although the Japanese version did have a proper copyright notice, Toho let 1990 go by without renewing the copyright to its King Kong vs. Godzilla.
 Technically, its version entered the public domain in the U.S. in 1991.
+(It may have had state law protection as an unpublished work.)

 The URAA, including its arguably retroactive application in restoring works of foreign authors previously deemed to be within the U.S. public domain, was upheld in the Supreme Court's decision in Golan v.
 Holder, 565 U.S. __ (2012).
 The court noted important restrictions on the URAA's restoration powers.
 First, any work whose U.S. copyright term, as renewed, which had fully expired would not be restored.
 Works from 1922 and earlier that would still have some copyright protection in their country of origin were still in the U.S. public domain.
 Second, no recovery for infringement could be had for conduct occurring before the effective date of the URAA or for the first year following its enactment.
 Third, the copyright holder had to file a notice of intent to enforce with the Copyright Office before they could bring enforcement lawsuits against parties who had previously relied upon the public domain status of the work.
 However, the Court recognized that it was within Congress' authority to define the scope of the public domain and that there was precedent dating back to the first Copyright Act of 1790 that established protection for works previously freely usable by the public.
 It noted that Congress' efforts in the URAA were to bring the United States; copyright requirements into line with the international community, which generally eschewed formalities when establishing copyright protection as outlined in the Berne Convention.